top of page

 2. Cause-Prioritisation: Effective altruists prioritize cause areas that are large in scale, yet neglected, with tractable solutions, so as to maximise marginal impact.

-3. Long-Term Perspective: This includes considerations such as the catastrophic risks of emerging technologies.
+3. Long-Term and Global Perspective: This includes considerations such as the catastrophic risks of emerging technologies like AI.

 Screenshot 2025-11-29 at 00.45_edited.pn